juventusfc/notes/AEM/06-OSGi.md

 - @Service – Define an OSGi Service
 - @Property – Define a meta property for an OSGi Component/Service
 - @Reference – Retrieve an OSGi Service
+- @Activate – Method to call when component is started
+- @Deactivate – Method to call when component is stopped
+- @Modified

 ## Servelts